e-lab/SyntaxShaper/README.md

 This repository contains code to abstract the LLM output constraining process.
 It helps you define your grammar rules using Pydantic and Typing in a pythonic way, and inherently embeds metadata from these dataclasses into the prompt.
 Parsing is enabled in JSON, TOML and XML formats, with custom parsers that avoid the issues faced by `json.loads` (..etc) while parsing direct outputs.
 It can also create GNBF grammr from the same, which is used by the `llama.cpp` package for sampling logits smartly.

 The goal of this package was to overcome the issues faced when using langchain's output parsers with local language models.
-While GPT-4 produces consistent results in returning the correct formats, Llama-7B would cause parsing errors in our testing chains.
+While GPT-4 produces consistent results in returning the correct formats, Llama-7B would cause parsing errors in my testing chains with more complex prompts.

 ## 📚 Quick Install